SumanyuAsthana/video_classification_using_transformers/README.md

 This concatenation can be done through various methods: simple mathematical operations like summing or using convolutions or using attention.

 After concatenation we pass the resultant data into a fully connected network that classifies the data into the classes.

+MODEL 2:
+This model is made up of a simple pretrained DenseNet (which is a CNN based model) followed by a transformer encoder.